maoweinilsson/PDC-software-web/applications/allpaths-lg/centos7/52488/building.rst

-Allpath-LG is exclusively compiled with GNU CC.
+Allpaths-LG is exclusively compiled with GNU CC.
 Also, new versions crave GCC version > 4.7.
-Although version 5.1 created errors upon compilation, and therefore allpath-LG was compiled with the default
-GNU CC compiler namely 4.8.3
+Although version 5.1 created errors upon compilation, and therefore allpaths-LG was compiled with the default GNU CC compiler namely 4.8.3

 To compile::